 One reason to estimate is to help you make prioritization decisions.
 When you’re trying to decide whether to tackle a particular feature, you should seek to understand how much work something takes and consider that along whether it provides value.
 If you can put a little bit of work into something that provides a lot of value, it’s a no-brainer that you should do that.

 Another reason to estimate is to determine when you are going to get done, or how much you’ll be able to get done by a certain time.
 You’re usually asked that question fairly early on.
-Which happens to be exactly the point in time where you don’t really have sufficient information to answer that question both accurately and precisely.
+Which happens to be exactly the point in time when you don’t really have sufficient information to answer that question both accurately and precisely.

 So a good approach may be to do some extremely rough estimation fairly early on.
 Expend very little energy to come up with an (admittedly very imprecise) answer and promise to revise that answer with a better idea as you proceed through your work.

 Then, as you get closer to delivering a particular backlog item, estimate again.
 Use information about the size of similar product backlog items and information about the product backlog item in question to come up with a fairly good idea of the size of the new item in relation to others.
-If you’re using Scrum or similar framework that uses timeboxed iterations, that means you estimate product backlog items today that you plan to deliver an iteration or two down the road.
+If you’re using Scrum or a similar framework that uses timeboxed iterations, that means you estimate product backlog items today that you plan to deliver an iteration or two down the road.

 When do you estimate product backlog items?